 What is a Lead Plaintiff in a securities class action?

 A lead plaintiff in a securities class action is a class member appointed by the court who will represent the interests of all the class members.
 The lead plaintiff in a securities class action is typically the class member with the largest financial interest in the action who timely submits an application with the court.
 The lead plaintiff has the authority to select and retain the attorneys who will represent the class and directs the litigation.

 Will I have to testify?

 Generally, only the lead plaintiff will have to testify.
-In most cases, the lead plaintiff is called upon to attest to how and when he/she purchased the securities at issue in the case and to affirm that they were not personally aware of the fraud at the time those securities were purchased.
+In most cases, the lead plaintiff is called upon to attest to how and when he/she purchased the securities at issue in the case.
 This often takes place during a deposition at a convenient time and location for the lead plaintiff, with counsel present.

 As an institutional investor, why should I participate?

 Since institutions often have the largest financial stake in a case, it can be important for them to have a direct say in how the case is managed.
 In fact, several studies have shown that institutional investor participation consistently yields higher settlement amounts.
 Our expert institutional client team will advise our clients to participate only when we think it will make a difference in the case.

 How much of my losses can I recover?